jezberg/jezberg.github.io/_projects/climbing.md

     </div>
 </div>
 <div class="caption">
     I also like to do outdoors climbing from time to time.
-While much more difficult than indoors, I do like being outdoors.
+While I find outdoors climbing much more difficult than indoors, getting out in nature definietely makes up for it.
 </div>